Myanmar protests (2021–present): Protests

 The most violent day of the protests came on 27 March, the annual Armed Forces Day holiday.
 At least 114 civilians were reported to have been killed, the highest death toll of any individual day.

-Protests continue in April and May, young protesters held "lightning strike" flash marches against the military in the districts of Yangon.
+Protests continued in April and May, and young protesters held "lightning strike" flash marches against the military in the districts of Yangon.

 On 6 June, thousands of protesters took to the streets in Yangon and across Myanmar, calling for a "spring revolution".
 Security forces cracked down on protesters in Hsipaw, killing at least two people.

 On 19 June, protests divided the country between those celebrating Suu Kyi's 76th birthday and pro-military protesters across the country.
 The name of pro-Suu Kyi protests was chosen as "Flower Protests" due to the use of flowers on her clothing by Suu Kyi.

 On 8 August, protests took place across Myanmar against the junta on the anniversary of the 1988 uprising.
 Many protesters chanted "The old debt from 88, we must get it all in 2021".

 On 2 December 2021, the Human Rights Watch reported that Myanmar security forces deliberately kettled protesters and used lethal force during anti-junta protests in Yangon's Hlaingthaya Township on 14 March 2021.
 Soldiers and police killed at least 65 protesters and bystanders while firing on trapped protesters and on those trying to assist the wounded.

 On 5 December 2021, five people were killed and at least 15 arrested after Myanmar security forces in a car, rammed into an anti-coup protest in Yangon.

 In February 2022, The Guardian newspaper reported about a series of poems written both by Rohingya and other Myanmar authors, expressing their suffering and opposition to atrocities committed by the country's military.